-These facilities would accommodate both passenger and operational needs.
-Short term bus layover and rapid charging equipment would be provided for charging electric buses, and high quality facilities with step-free access would be provided for bus passengers, including comfortable, safe waiting areas, excellent journey planning information and refreshment kiosks.
+These off street facilities would accommodate both passenger and operational needs.
+Short term bus layover and rapid charging equipment would be provided for charging electric buses, and high quality facilities would be provided for bus passengers, including comfortable, safe waiting areas, excellent journey planning information and refreshment kiosks.

-New transport facilities are needed in the following areas:
+Off-street transport facilities are needed in the following areas:

-- East of Downtown: the many North Shore services that currently use Lower Albert Street would be extended east to a new off-street facility. - Learning Quarter: in order to accommodate additional services using the Midtown Wellesley Street corridor, a new off-street facility is needed near the University, likely within Grafton Gully. - Wynyard Quarter: Tāmaki Drive services would be extended west, to a new bus facility within Wynyard Quarter. - Wellesley West: a high-quality operational facility is required at the western end of Wellesley Street to allow services to turnback and head east. - Potential for a new bus facility in the downtown area to allow facilities for isthmus and western services.
+- East of Downtown: the many North Shore services that currently use Lower Albert Street would be extended east to a new facility. - Learning Quarter: in order to accommodate additional services using the Midtown Wellesley Street corridor, a new facility is needed near the University, likely within Grafton Gully. - Wynyard Quarter: Tamaki Drive services would be extended west, to a new off-street customer facing facility within Wynyard Quarter. - Wellesley West: a high-quality operational facility is required at the western end of Wellesley Street to allow services to turnback and head east. - Potential for an off-street facility in the downtown area to allow facilities for isthmus and western services.